Two-step estimation of latent trait models: Simulations

-We have used simulation studies to examine the properties of two-step estimates of the models considered in this paper.
-In every simulation, the structural model for unit $i$ is of the form
+We have used simulation studies to examine the properties of two-step estimates for the types of models considered in this paper.
+In this section we describe them for one model setting in detail.
+In Section \ref{ss_simulation_2} we then summarise further simulations in several other settings.